 Ski week is a yearly trip the kids do (most schools and classes).
 Kids (or teens) spend a week enjoying the snow atop the mountains.
 Nowadays, alternative activities can be done if a child opt to not participate in skiing.
 This could include a trip to a nearby city, snow walks in the area, and other interesting to-dos.

 Before other country’s cuisines gain their popularity spot on the Viennese food scene, Austrian dishes have been faring well on their own.
 Tafelspitz, Wiener Schnitzel, and Apfelstrudel might ring a bell, more so the Vienna sausage. 😀 But, there’s more to these familiar goodness that you ought to try. – The real Vienna sausages aren’t canned nor smoked.

 Need I say more?

 Awesome Sky Colors

 Everyday.
 This writer is one of those girls who gets excited when the sky is in pretty colors…but, it turns out her cat is a skywatcher, too!

 Though the cat’s views are limited from outside the flat’s windows, Vienna tends to display dark blue, royal blue, baby blue, baby pink, fiery red, blazing orange, angry yellow at some point.
 And this writer captured a lot of them shared on her insta feed! (user: mirage2g and cat’s: ironleonminos)

-For photographers, Vienna is a wonderful haven not just the sky nor the landscape – there’s a balance of modern and classical architecture, a mix of greens and vibrant paints, quaint nooks and unexpected corner shops… There’s much to see and excite every click-ready lensman.
+For photographers, Vienna is a wonderful haven not just the sky nor the landscape – there’s a balance of modern and classical architecture, a mix of greens and vibrant paints, quaint nooks and unexpected corner shops… There’s so many things to see and so many subjects to excite every click-ready lensman.

 Vienna is the Most Livable City for the 10th Time